georgewhelan/ATWDBooks/README.md

 University assignment.

-REST API to access the data.
+REST API to access the data inside courses.xml, books.xml and suggestions.xml.
 Basic client to view and update records also.